The Complete Guide To Oregon Payroll Taxes

 You’ll need to start with your employee’s gross or pre-tax earnings in the pay period.

 For salaried workers, gross earnings are fixed for each pay period, but for hourly workers, gross earnings are calculated by multiplying their hourly rate by the number of hours worked.
-For example, an employee that worked 80 hours at a rate of $30/hour will have earned $2,400 in gross wages.
+For example, an employee who worked 80 hours at a rate of $30/hour will have earned $2,400 in gross wages.

 Next, you’ll need to convert payroll tax percentages to payroll tax rates by dividing payroll tax percentages by 100.
 For example, the 0.10% statewide transit tax converts to 0.001.